 The National Center for Advancing Translational Sciences (NCATS) is the newest of 27 Institutes and Centers (ICs) at the National Institutes of Health (NIH).
 This Center was established in December 2011 to transform the translational science process so that new treatments and cures for disease can be delivered to patients faster.

 Read the NCATS mission statement.

-Several thousand diseases affect humans, yet fewer than 500 have any treatment.
-Translational scientists aim to address that gap by taking basic discoveries about the causes of a disease and transforming this knowledge into a new treatment — such as a drug, device, diagnostic or behavioral intervention — that tangibly improves human health.
+Several thousand diseases affect humans, yet only about 500 have any treatment approved by the Food and Drug Administration.
+Translational scientists aim to address that gap by taking basic discoveries about the causes of a disease and transforming this knowledge into a new treatment — such as a drug, device, diagnostic or behavioral intervention — and demonstrating that it tangibly improves human health.

 The process of developing a new intervention is slow and expensive; the average length of time from discovery of a therapeutic target to approval of a new drug currently is about 14 years.
-The failure rate during this process exceeds 95 percent, and the cost per successful drug is about $2 billion or more after adjusting for all failures.
-Even when a new drug or other intervention is shown to be effective, it can be challenging to identify and serve all patients who could benefit.
+More than 95 percent of these projects fail, and the cost per successful drug can be $2 billion or more.
+Even when a new drug or other intervention is developed and shown to be effective in clinical trials, many years go by before all patients who could benefit from it are identified and treated.
 Obstacles along the way can include:

 - A lack of understanding of the science behind the translational process.